aiidateam/aiida-core/docs/source/concepts/workflows.rst

     Total results: 1

-To query for a specific finish status, one can use ``verdi work list -f 0``:
+To query for a specific exit status, one can use ``verdi work list -E 0``:

 .. code-block:: bash